opensearch-project/project-website/_posts/2023-08-29-what-in-the-ml-is-going-on-around-here.md

 Crap again.
 Fortunately, I was quick to receive a response on Slack about these calls.
 Once again, some assembly was required.

-## Side Quest 3: Creating a KNN index properly.
+## Side quest 3: Creating a k-NN index properly

 The example call was meant to have some pieces filled in.
 Specifically, the `dimension` value, as well as the values inside of the `method` object.
 Let's fill them in.